LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 ToDo:
 --------------------------------------------------------
-* add customrepo to list of installed packages
+* (done?) add customrepo to list of installed packages
   * mkarchiso-rt line 265

 * add Launchpad support (maybe not with rt)